Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping

-The rate of the DM $R_{\text{DM}}$ is the amount of bits that are encoded on average on each amplitude, and equals $k/N_{\text{DM}}$.\footnote{The rate $R_{\text{DM}}=k/N_{\text{DM}}$ on the DM with an alphabet of $M_{\text{DM}}$ positive amplitudes corresponds to the rate $R_{\text{4D}}=4(R_{\text{DM}}+1)$ in bit/4D on a dual polarization $M$-ary QAM constellation with $M=4M_{\text{DM}}^{2}$.} However, a practical DM with finite block length $N$ is affected by a \emph{rate loss,} i.e., it works at a rate that is slightly lower than the maximal rate (entropy) at which information could be ideally mapped to i.i.d. variables with the same distribution.\footnote{Furthermore, with a finite-block-length DM one may not be able to exactly match the desired distribution, but only to approximate it.} For a given constellation size and block length $N$, the minimum rate loss is obtained with sphere shaping (SpSh), which consists in using the $2^{k}$ sequences of length $N$ with minimum energy.
+The rate of the DM $R_{\text{DM}}$ is the amount of bits that are encoded on average on each amplitude, and equals $k/N_{\text{DM}}$.\footnote{The rate $R_{\text{DM}}=k/N_{\text{DM}}$ on the DM with an alphabet of $M_{\text{DM}}$ positive amplitudes corresponds to the rate $R_{\text{4D}}=4(R_{\text{DM}}+1)$ in bit/4D on a dual polarization $M$-ary QAM constellation with $M=4M_{\text{DM}}^{2}$.} However, a practical DM with finite block length $N_{\text{DM}}$ is affected by a \emph{rate loss} $H-R_{\text{DM}}$\emph{ }(in bit/amplitude\footnote{The rate loss in bit/4D is simply the rate loss in bit/amplitude multiplied by 4.})\emph{ }\cite{gultekin2018Sphereshaping}\emph{,} i.e., it works at a rate that is slightly lower than the maximal rate $H$ (entropy) at which information could be ideally mapped to i.i.d. amplitudes with MB distribution and same energy per symbol.\footnote{Here, we adopt the definition given in \cite{gultekin2018Sphereshaping}, which, using the entropy of the MB distribution as a reference, is directly related to the DM performance when applied to PAS over an AWGN channel with an average power constraint.
+More general definitions, which consider the entropy of an arbitrary target distribution or of the empirical distribution at the output of the DM as a reference, can also be found \cite{fehenberger2018multiset,yoshida2019hierarchicalDM,civelli2020entropy}.} For a given constellation size and block length $N_{\text{DM}}$, the minimum rate loss (as defined above) is obtained with sphere shaping (SpSh), which consists in using the $2^{k}$ sequences of length $N$ with minimum energy.
 Moreover, increasing the block length results in a smaller rate loss.
 In practice, a DM with a reasonably low rate loss requires a long block length (typically, hundreds of symbols), making its implementation based on a single look-up-table (LUT) unfeasible.
-Finding a good trade-off between rate loss and implementation complexity is a key aspect in the design of DMs.\footnote{However, a low rate loss is not a sufficient condition for good performance, since also the energy loss should be considered.
-For example, given $\mathcal{S}=\{1,3\}$, $p(1)=0.25$ and $p(3)=0.75$ provides the same entropy of $p(1)=0.75$ and $p(3)=0.25$ but with significantly different energy \cite{civelli2020entropy}.}
+Finding a good trade-off between rate loss and implementation complexity is a key aspect in the design of DMs.Different techniques for the implementation of DMs have been proposed in the past years, including the enumerative sphere shaping (ESS) and its variations \cite{gultekin2017IEEE,gultekin2018Sphereshaping,gultekin2018approximate}; the constant composition distribution matcher (CCDM) and its variations \cite{schulte2016CCDM,fehenberger2018multiset}; and the hierarchical DM (HiDM), which, using multiple DM layers (each based, for instance, on ESS, CCDM, or even LUTs), achieves a lower rate loss compared to the equivalent-complexity single-layer DM \cite{yoshida2019hierarchicalDM,civelli2019hierarchicalOFC,civelli2020entropy}.
+We refer to \cite{civelli2023JLTNPN} and references therein for more details about DM implementations.